Netail/twitch-anti-th0ts/README.md

 # Twitch Anti Th0ts
-Removes all the Twitch booba streamers
+Small chrome extensiom which removes all the Twitch booba streamers